 - Inclusion in a blog post on another site

-Branding, on the other hand, is how a brand presents itself to the world.
+On the other hand, branding is how a brand presents itself to the world.

 Examples of elements of branding include: